Aetopia/NoSteamWebHelper/README.md

 **How does NoSteamWebHelper kill or disable CEF/Chromium Embedded Framework?**

 1. Launch Steam through `NoSteamWebHelper.exe`.
-2. Revert the filename of `steamwebhelper.exe` back to default.
+2. Create a dummy DLL called `wininet.dll` that the Steam Webhelper loads.
 2. Wait for Steam's window to be hidden or shown, this indicates Steam has fully initialized.
 3. Rename `steamwebhelper.exe`.
 4. Kill any WebHelper processes.